Rules and Policies

 As adult (or senior!) competitors, your entry fees are the same as other adults.
 Those are listed on the USA Dance National Ballroom DanceSport Championships Website.
 It generally amounts to $12.5/dance/person and a base package that provides entry into all sessions and workshops.
 Don’t forget that you need to qualify to participate!

 We have a partner search you may use to find a partner prior to registration close.
 We prefer to match TBAs all at once because it lets us optimize the partnering to give everyone as much opportunity as possible with as few partner swaps as possible.
 As a heads up, we will not do TBA matching on the day of the event itself.
 So, if you want someone to dance with, we highly suggest you use this form.
+If you do not have a TBA matched and in the system by March 8th, it will have to be dropped from the entry list.

 - All the perks mentioned below and on the home page